jonaslindemann/modern_fortran_book/docs/source/app_exercises.rst

 :math:`e^{x} \sin ^{2} x`

-**6-2** Create a module, , containing the function in 1-21 and a function for converting a string to an integer value.
-Change the program in 1-21 to use this module.
-The module is placed in a separate file, and the main program in **main.f90**.

-**6-3** A subroutine receives as an argument an array of values, x, and the number of elements in x, n.
+**6-2** A subroutine receives as an argument an array of values, x, and the number of elements in x, n.
 If the mean and variance of the values in x are estimated by

 .. math::